Easton Cowan's winner lifts London Knights past Saginaw Spirit to earn Memorial Cup final berth | TSN

 Alex Christopoulos and Joey Willis scored for host Saginaw.
 Oke stopped 31 shots.

-Both teams entered the game at 2-0 in round-robin play and met each other for the first time since the Ontario Hockey League's Western Conference final.
-The Knights won the best-of-seven series in six games before going on to win the OHL title earlier this month.
+Both teams entered the game at 2-0 in round-robin play and met each other for the first time since the OHL's Western Conference final.
+The Knights won the best-of-seven series in six games before going on to win the league title earlier this month.

+"I don't know, it was a big boy game, we played well, we're one shot away from the final," said Spirit coach Chris Lazary.
+"It's a tough way to lose in the last minute like that but it's hockey."

-The Spirit tested Simpson, outshooting the Knights 8-3 through the first 6:40 of the second period, including a Christopoulos backhand in front on a hard drive to the net.
+The Spirit tested Simpson, outshooting the Knights 8-3 through the first 6:40 of the second period.

 But it was Barkey who broke the tie at 10:40 of the middle frame.
 Halttunen made a hard drive with a defender on him and dished a centring pass from a tight angle to Barkey who tapped it in.